She’s walking straight at us.

 Maria, another guest, mishears Bella and drops to her knees.
 My stomach bottoms out and I look at the bear wondering if she’s going to launch an assault.
 “DON’T kneel down!”
 Bella says emphatically.
 Maria stands so quickly she’s a veritable yo-yo.

-I’m at Seal River Heritage Lodge in northern Manitoba (part of the Churchill Wild collection, and one of National Geographic’s “Unique Lodges of the World”), a half-hour bush plane flight north of Churchill to take part in Canada’s only walking polar bear safari.
-This week, the trip is focused on photography.
+I’m at Seal River Heritage Lodge in northern Manitoba (part of the Churchill Wild collection, and one of National Geographic’s “Unique Lodges of the World”), a half-hour bush plane flight north of Churchill.
+This week, the polar bear tour is catering to photographers.

 If you’re enjoying this article you may also like